Rotem-Lev-Lehman/Vacation4U/README.md

 - User 1 creates vacation
 - User 2 orders vacation
 - User 1 will get a message that someone wants to buy the vacation and will choose rather to accept or decline the request
+- If User 1 chose to accept the order, he will need to input his phone number
 - User 2 will get a message according to user 1's choice.
-If user 1 accepted the request then user 2 will have the option to pay
+If user 1 accepted the request then user 2 will get another message asking him to approve that he has paid to User 1
+- If User 2 confirms that he has paid, then User 1 will get a message that will ask him to confirm that User 2 actually paid.
+If User 2 doesn't confirm that he has paid then the purchase is canceled.
+- If User 1 confirms that User 2 has paid, then the purchase is confirmed in the system.
+If User 1 doesn't confirm that User 2 has paid then the purchase is canceled.
+- All the processes above are documented in that database

+---Trading Process---
+- User 1 creates vacation
+- User 2 creates vacation
+- User 2 trades choose the "Trade" button after he searched User 1's vacation
-- If User 2 chose to pay so a message Will be sent to User 1 that the vacation was bought
+- User 2 chooses one of his own vacation that he wants to trade with.
+A message is sent to User 1 regarding the trade
+- If user 1 confirms the trade, then User 2 will get a message saying that the trade has been confirmed.
+If User 1 doesn't accept the trade, then User 2 gets a message saying the trade is off.
-- All the process above are documented in that database
+- All the processes above are documented in that database